VeriComms

 Improving feature discoverability

-We ran concept tests in Maze with five health communicators, then uploaded the transcripts to Dovetail for qualitative analysis.
+We ran concept tests with five health communicators, then uploaded the transcripts to Dovetail for qualitative analysis.
 Participants appreciated the prototype’s ease of use, source visibility, and productivity potential.
-Participant 5 remarked that the tool would be suitable for a variety of collaborators such as government workers and community partners:
+One participant remarked that the tool would be straightforward for stakeholders to collaborate with:

 “I think people would learn to use [VeriComms] pretty quickly.
 It’s kind of like ChatGPT; you just jump in.”